DARANGEN: the

 A tempestuous wind spun away in a

-whirlwind the palace tower vanishing into the clouds.
+whirlwind, the palace tower vanishing into the clouds.

 The sound of battle, the clanking